 Kirby’s “mind” is made of simulated neuromorphic, processing units (an advanced form of neuristors) run on superposition-enabled, quantum processors.
 More details will follow in Chapter 27.

-I believe mental health “therapy” to be one of the most questionable treatment options of the last hundred years, but not because I don’t believe talking with someone is good or because I have some anti-psychiatry viewpoints like Tom Cruise and other Scientology adherents.
+I believe mental health “therapy” to be one of the most questionable treatment options of the last hundred years, but not because I don’t believe talking with someone is good or because I have some anti-psychiatry viewpoints like Tom Cruise or Scientology adherents.
 If you are experiencing distress, talking with someone is wonderful and something I highly recommend.
 That which is suspect from my perspective is the idea that talking with a therapist for $120 to $500 an hour along with a prescription for Lexapro will in any meaningful way physically alter deeply laid neural networks.
 More specifically, behavior is an incredibly complex combination of genetic and epigenetic pathways altered by your growing experiences to produce unique connectomes that lose their plasticity after early childhood.
 The idea that one selective serotonin reuptake inhibitor (SSRI), or one agonist or antagonist is going to correctly balance a neural network made of many hundreds of thousands, if not millions or billions of neurons communicating in an intricate electrical wavefront is laughable.

 To better picture the absurdity, imagine the road network which covers the entire Los Angeles metro area.
 Now imagine that an accident occurs at the intersection of Santa Monica Blvd and North Highland Ave.
 As traffic begins to back up and cause ever-growing difficulties, the transit authority decides to switch all the traffic lights of the entire LA metro area to green for a little bit longer (say an extra 10 seconds).
 This of course does nothing to alleviate the pinpoint accident that occurred on Santa Monica Blvd.